SoumikDey/mightybyte-devops/Readme.md

 - Click on your profile > Security credentials > Create Access Key.
 - Create and download the access and secret key.

+### Create an SSH Key Pair
+- Login to your account.
+- Go to EC2 > Key Pairs.
+- Create key Pair with Type RSA.
+Name the key pair as `< ENV >-kp`

 ### Create role in AWS to add in GitHub Action -
 - Login to your account.
 - Navigate to IAM, Click on Roles in the left panel.